SkillsUnion/tamkeen-software/docs/0-foundations/cli-git/github.md

 ## GitHub Fork

 A GitHub "fork" is a copy of another GitHub repo.
-SWEs typically "fork" repos they do not have edit access to either to make improvements to merge back into original repos, or to create and maintain independent versions of repos.
-At Rocket Academy we will fork Rocket exercise repos to complete and submit assignments.
+Developers typically "fork" repos they do not have edit access to either to make improvements to merge back into original repos, or to create and maintain independent versions of repos.
+We will fork exercise repos to complete and submit assignments.

 We can fork a repo by clicking the Fork button on a GitHub repo page.
 Once forked, we can change our copy of the repo without affecting the original.